jundalisay/spblist/content/en/social/economics/adam-smith-mistake.md

 {{< /q >}}

+None of the later economists realized that Smith's perspective was abstract and metaphysical:

+- Corn price represents life
+- Labour price represents stress and trouble

+## Smith's Only Mistake

-Despite his attack, it's very strange to see a passage in his work that actually unjustly favors merchants.
+Despite his attack against merchants, it's very strange to see a passage in Smith's work that actually unjustly favors merchants.

 <!-- for him to entrust an entire country's external trade to foreign merchants: -->